SamS709/ned_project/README.md

 ### Project Structure

 <div>
-<p>The project is devided in 3 main parts that interact with each other :</p>
+<p>The project is divided in 4 main parts that interact with each other :</p>

 1. [Robotics](#1-robotics)
 2. [Image Processing](#2-image-processing)